kalman17/mcvo/README.md

 ## Note on dependencies

-We use a slightly customized fork of UniMatch.
+We use a slightly customized fork of UniMatch and UniDepth (in order to ensure backward-compatibility).
 Furthermore, we use the minipytorch3d variant by VGGSfM.
-Currently, the official UniDepth repository does not offer backward-compability.
-Therefore, I created a custom fork, which should be stable.

 ## Download pretrained checkpoint